 In the year immediately following their fellowship, approximately 40-50% of fellows continue working in the policy realm (not necessarily in federal government); 20-25% return to the sector in which they worked previously; and 20-25% use the experience as a stepping stone to a new opportunity.

 The ratio of applicants to fellowships awarded is different in each of the fellowship program areas.
 We urge you not to consider "the odds," but to apply to the areas that fit best with your interests and scientific/technical expertise.
 It is in those areas that you will be most competitive.
 STPF awards more than 130 first year fellowships annually.
 In addition, approximately 35 congressional and 10 executive branch fellowships are selected and awarded by our science and engineering partner societies.

 In early September, STPF hosts a mandatory two-week orientation program on the workings of the federal government that provides exposure to some of the issues, institutions, and individuals involved in federal policymaking.
 Prior to orientation, we provide a variety of resources to help fellows prepare for their year in Washington, D.C.

 The fellowship is a 12-month learning experience beginning on September 1 and ending on August 31.
+Some fellows, especially those at the National Institutes of Health, are brought on by the host agency as temporary federal employees and should expect to be entered on duty mid-August.
 Individuals accepting a fellowship must sign an agreement acknowledging this yearlong commitment.
 Some executive branch fellowships may be renewed for a second year at the mutual agreement of the host office, the fellow, and STPF.